Aviatrix Blog

 • Azure NAT Gateway: Acts as a shared gateway service for outbound connectivity, providing a managed solution that allows multiple VMs in a subnet to share outbound IP addresses.
 This option offers the best balance of scalability and manageability for most deployments, with simplified IP management and consistent connectivity.

-The downside of Azure NAT Gateways is something that all Cloud Service Provider (CSP)-native NAT gateways share: they don’t inspect egress traffic.
-These gateways leave your outbound traffic vulnerable to data exfiltration.
 In addition, cloud providers charge you for all the data that’s being transferred from that NAT gateway, this can make your cloud bill high and also highly variable, making it difficult to predict the future costs for egress charges.

 For a detailed comparison of these Azure outbound access options and their implementation, including configuration steps and best practices, see Microsoft’s technical documentation.

-Aviatrix’s Cloud Perimeter Security Solution includes:
+Aviatrix’s Cloud Firewall Solution includes:

-• Secure egress: Establish a zero trust framework for outbound traffic with features such as URL filtering, geo-blocking, geolocation-based monitoring, advanced threat detection, and network segmentation.
+• Secure egress: Establish a zero-trust framework for outbound traffic with features such as URL filtering, geo-blocking, geolocation-based monitoring, advanced threat detection, and network segmentation.
 This solution also recommends internet egress security policies and helps with constant monitoring and routine management.

 • Cost controls: This solution offers flat-rate billing, or an “all-you-can-eat” model with no additional throughput costs.
 Unlike metered billing, this gives you full cost transparency.
 Customers save an average of 25% in savings or more compared to first-party NAT gateway solutions.

-Learn more about the Cloud Perimeter Security Solution.
+Learn more about the Cloud Firewall Solution.

 Conclusion